Tingwei-Zhang/starter-hugo-academic/content/publication/usenix_security_2025/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['3']
+publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: "*Preprint*, 2024"
+publication: "In USENIX Security Symposium (USENIX Security), 2025"
-publication_short: ""
+publication_short: "*USENIX Security*, 2025"

-abstract: "We introduce a new type of indirect injection vulnerabilities in language models that operate on images: hidden meta-instructions that influence how the model interprets the image and steer the model's outputs to express an adversary-chosen style, sentiment, or point of view.
+abstract: "We introduce a new type of indirect, cross-modal injection attacks against visual language models that enable creation of self-interpreting images.
+These images contain hidden \"meta-instructions\" that control how models answer users' questions about the image and steer their outputs to express an adversary-chosen style, sentiment, or point of view.\n

-We explain how to create meta-instructions by generating images that act as soft prompts.
-Unlike jailbreaking attacks and adversarial examples, the outputs resulting from these images are plausible and based on the visual content of the image, yet follow the adversary's (meta-)instructions.
-We describe the risks of these attacks, including misinformation and spin, evaluate their efficacy for multiple visual language models and adversarial meta-objectives, and demonstrate how they can unlock the capabilities of the underlying language models that are unavailable via explicit text instructions.
-Finally, we discuss defenses against these attacks."
+Self-interpreting images act as soft prompts, conditioning the model to satisfy the adversary's (meta-)objective while still producing answers based on the image's visual content.
+Meta-instructions are thus a stronger form of prompt injection.
+Adversarial images look natural and the model's answers are coherent and plausible—yet they also follow the adversary-chosen interpretation, e.g., political spin, or even objectives that are not achievable with explicit text instructions.\n

+We evaluate the efficacy of self-interpreting images for a variety of models, interpretations, and user prompts.
+We describe how these attacks could cause harm by enabling creation of self-interpreting content that carries spam, misinformation, or spin.
+Finally, we discuss defenses."
 # Summary.
 An optional shortened abstract.
 summary: ""
 tags: []